wp-plugins/phphtmllib/ReadMe.txt

 The [phpHtmlLib page](http://michaelwalsh.org/wordpress/wordpress-plugins/phphtmllib/) provides full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 2.6.6 =
+* Fixed compatibility problem with PHP method_exists() function which caused PHP to crash with some versions of PHP 5.3.x on certain platforms (e.g. PHP 5.3.13 on Linux).

 = 2.6.5 =
 * Fixed recently added child constructors which addressed PHP5.3 compatibility issues so they play nice with PHP5.2.x as well.